A timeline of Assange's nearly 7 years in the Ecuadorian Embassy

 Wikileaks founder Julian Assange was arrested in London Thursday on behalf of the U.S.

-The arrest comes after the Ecuadorian government, which had been sheltering Assange in their British embassy for almost seven years, withdrew the asylum they granted him in 2012.
+The arrest comes after the Ecuadorian government, which had been sheltering Assange in their embassy in London for almost seven years, withdrew the political asylum they granted him in 2012.

 The U.S. Department of Justice has charged Assange with computer hacking.